Our courses

 10. Revision

-Entry Requirements: Level 2 English, plus History A-Level Part 1
+Entry Requirements: Level 2 English, plus English Literature A-Level Part 1

 Format of Course Materials: Paper-based

-Exams: Three exams ((Funding not included – you will need to re-apply to PET for the exam fees).
+Exams: Two (Funding not included – you will need to re-apply to PET for the exam fees).

 Prison Support Requirements: Support completion and submission of assignments.
 Organize and invigilate exams.